MPMc-Git/McGitNotes/mc-git-kb/docs/markup/markdown.md

 ---

 ## Supported Admonition Types
-The Material theme supports a wide range of types, each with its own icon and color
+The Material theme supports a wide range of types, each with its own icon and color<br>
+Other keywords work, but check the [admonitions.md]([docs/reference/admonitions.md](https://github.com/squidfunk/mkdocs-material/blob/master/docs/reference/admonitions.md)) file for the proper names.

 !!! abstract
-    Example ("summary" is the same - see below)

-!!! summary
     Example

 !!! bug
     Example

-!!! caution
-    Example

 !!! danger
     Example

-!!! error
+!!! example
     Example

-!!! example
-    Example Text

 !!! failure
-    Example

-!!! hint
-    Example

-!!! important
     Example

 !!! info